A Survey of Inductive Reasoning for Large Language Models: Evaluation

 \subsubsection{Sandbox-based Evaluation}

 Considering that all inductive reasoning tasks share the same intrinsic mechanism: inferring general rules from specific observations.
-We can adopt a unified approach, namely sandbox unit test, to standardize the evaluation across all the inductive benchmarks mentioned above.
+We can adopt a unified approach, namely sandbox unit test (Appendix~\ref{app: sandbox}), to standardize the evaluation across all the inductive benchmarks mentioned above.
+It can be seen as a simplified agent system \citep{gan2026androidcoachimproveonline,chen2025guishepherdreliableprocessreward,su2026accuracyunveilinginefficiencypatterns}.

 The sandbox unit test is a method where individual components or functions are tested in isolation to ensure they work as intended \citep{DBLP:conf/soups/AlhindiH25}.
 Each test runs in a controlled, independent environment, using specific input cases to verify the correctness of the component.
 This approach helps identify errors early and ensures that each part functions correctly before integration.